 2) Debt Avalanche.
 The second option, the Debt Avalanche, concentrates on the highest interest rate debt first instead of the smallest.
 You make the minimum payment on every debt, only sending extra cash to the highest interest debt.
 Once that one is conquered, you focus on the new highest interest account.
 This approach is the best financially, as you’ll pay less in interest than if you use the Debt Snowball method in many cases.
 However, if your high-interest debts are large, you don’t get a mental win as quickly, which can be tough on your motivation.

 Either approach is viable, as they both help you get out of debt.
 Consider if you need the mental boost of a quick win.
 If so, the Debt Snowball is for you.
 If not, then use the Debt Avalanche to save on interest.

 Sometimes, it is easier to decide if you can see the difference.
-Luckily, you can find easy to use debt snowball and debt avalanche calculators that will do the math for you, allowing you to input information about your debts and see exactly how the results differ.
+Luckily, you can find easy to use debt snowball and avalanche calculators that will do the math for you, allowing you to input information about your debts and see exactly how the results differ.

 Keeping Yourself Motivated

 Paying off your debt takes time.
 As a result, you need to find methods for keeping yourself motivated that don’t involve unnecessary spending.

 Many people enjoy having a visual aid.
 For example, you might create a debt thermometer that you can color in as you pay down your balances.
 This can help you see how far you’ve come, making it clear that progress is happening.

 Additionally, updating your balance owed on your debt list to show the lower amounts can be encouraging.
 You get to put in smaller balances every month, an that can help keep you motivated.